Nomadic Backpacker

 Why?
 Because if the ATM eats your card, you will have an easier time getting it back if the ATM is in the bank.

-Update: Bad news is that ATMs destroy your card when it swallows it.
+Update: The bad news is that ATMs destroy your card when it swallows it.
 But it is still worth using an ATM inside the bank if you can.

 They have these little kiosks all over the place, many of which are only open from 8 am until 5 pm.
 Well, I understand the last bit.
 Makes sense here, really.

-In Xela, a Mexican girl searched online for me and said that the BI bank would dole out up to 3,000 GTQ.
-300€ +/-, whereas the 5B bank had a limit of only 2,000 GTQ.
+In Xela, a Mexican girl searched online for me and said that the Bi ATM would dole out up to 3,000 GTQ.
+300€ +/-, whereas the 5B ATM had a limit of only 2,000 GTQ.

 It makes sense for me to take out as near as I can to my maximum each time as I am charged a fixed fee, no matter how little or how much I take out.

-So I head off to a little kiosk with the BI ATM inside.
+So I head off to find a little kiosk with a Bi ATM.

 It gives me a few options.
 100, 200, 500, 1,000, 2,000 or OTHER AMOUNT.

-I hit OTHER AMOUNT, and type in 3,000.
+I hit OTHER AMOUNT and typed in 3,000.
 It tells me that the ATM withdrawal fee is 31.28 GTQ.

 It rejects my request saying that the max is 2,000.
 I try again, this time for the fixed amount of 2,000 as FAST CASH.
 My request is once again rejected.

-I go to the 5B bank.
-It informs me that the maximum amount I could withdraw was 2,000 GTQ and the fee will be 4 USD.
+I go to the 5B ATM.
+It informed me that the maximum amount I could withdraw was 2,000 GTQ and the fee would be 4 USD.

 I hit the 2,000 button.
 The machine whirls.
 The sound of money being counted.
 Music to my ears.